EPFL-Center-for-Imaging/napari-rembg/README.md

 The models automatically get downloaded in the user's home folder in the `.u2net` directory the first time inference is run.

-- Draw bounding boxes to segment individual objects.
-- Segment individual slices in 2D, 2D-RGB, 2D+time and 3D images
-- Run the `rembg` microservice in a web API (using FastAPI), for example on a remote machine with GPU.

 ## Usage

 Start `napari-rembg` from the `Plugins` menu of Napari: